Itamichan/CG_photography/README.md

     * The Gallery.
 * Features with a medium value and with a low complexity have been addressed in second place since most of them can be easily resolved through creation of the FAQ Page.
 * Features with low complexity and low value where addressed in the third place.
 It didn't represent a must feature for the first release but was very easy to be done.
-* Features with medium to low value and high complexity have been postponed for future releases.
+* Features with medium value and high complexity have been postponed for future releases.

 User Stories identified as important for MVP were attributed the respective label in the [issues](https://github.com/Itamichan/CG_photography/issues?q=is%3Aopen+is%3Aissue) section on GitHUb.